 Dumplings (momos), Thukpa, Chana Madra, Dham, Tudkiya Bhat, Bhey, Chha Gosht, Babru, Aktori, Kullu Trout Fish, and Dhaam.

 The state is bordered by Punjab and Haryana.
 Pathankot railway station and Chandigarh railway station serve as the major section of the state.
-Numerous trains are connecting to these railway stations from Delhi, Kolkata, Mumbai, Jammu, Gwalior, Chennai, Puri, and Pune.
+Numerous trains connect to these railway stations from Delhi, Kolkata, Mumbai, Jammu, Gwalior, Chennai, Puri, and Pune.
 From these railway stations, you can easily get a shared taxi or private cab to reach the hill towns of Himachal Pradesh.

 The state has three narrow-gauge railway stations, which connect the rail lines of Kalka-Shimla, Pathankot Joginder Nagar, and Una railway line.
 Among them, Kalka Shimla is a UNESCO World Heritage Site.
 These railway lines are engineering masterpieces and offer panoramic views of the surroundings.
 However, the connectivity of trains is limited and one requires to book the tickets in well-advance.